When hosting a graduation party on a budget, there are many things to consider. Will it be an open house, or will it be a sit-down dinner?

-Before doing any of that, I would suggest checking around to see if you can borrow from friends, family, and neighbors.
+Before doing that, I suggest checking to see if you can borrow from friends, family, and neighbors.
 I think everyone may own at least one EZ Up tent.

 We have a big white one that’s 10 x 30 that will be pulled out and put up.
 But we also will borrow a couple of 10 x 10 and 12 x 12 for additional cover if the weather is terrible.

 We have ten old heavy tables that my elderly neighbor gave us after they moved out.
-They are old and a little rough, but they will be good as new by covering them with a table cloth.
+They are old and rough, but they will be good as new by covering them with a tablecloth.

 My only concern was for chairs.
 We have quite a few for outdoor seating, but I was just concerned that there wouldn’t be enough to eat by the tables.
 So I included a request for guests to bring their chairs in our supplement to the invitation.